 The position includes a comparable salary, health benefits, and paid time off.

-Applicants should email a detailed letter of interest, curriculum vita, and three letters of recommendation to Del Rapier, Psy.D., Training Coordinator at email@example.com.
+Applicants should email a detailed letter of interest, curriculum vita, and three letters of recommendation (letters will be accepted based on the preference of the letter writer: either directly from them or bundled with materials sent by the applicant) to Del Rapier, Psy.D., Training Coordinator at email@example.com.
 To be considered, all application materials must be received by 5:00 PM December 21, 2018.
 Questions are welcome by email or phone at (503) 457-4630.